RedHatSatellite/katello-attach-subscription/README.md

       :org: 1

 The `subs` section is an array of hashes which describe the subscriptions to be attached.
 Each subscription hash has an `hostname` entry which will be used as an regular expression to match the hostname of the content host in Katello.
-It also has a `sub` entry, which is the ID of the subscription to be attached to the host.
-An optional `registered_by` entry can be given to limit the matching to hosts that were submitted by a specific other host.
+It also has a `sub` entry, which is the RedHat Pool ID of the subscription to be attached to the host.
+An optional `registered_by` entry can be given to limit the matching to hosts that were submitted by a specific other host (a value of `null` or `~` skips check).
 The `type` entry can be set if the host in question is not a hypervisor, but should get a subscription.

     :subs:
       - hostname: esxi123\.example\.com